SasCezar/cellseg3d/README.md

 **cellseg3d** is a memory-optimized 3D segmentation pipeline for **confocal / electron microscopy** LIF datasets (Leica `.lif`), built with modern Python tools.

 It provides reproducible segmentation of nuclei or cells, handles large 3D stacks efficiently, and integrates tightly with **Napari** for visualization.
-The second channel can optionally serve as a **tissue/edge prior** to refine watershed splitting of touching cells.
+Additionally, the second channel can optionally serve as a **tissue/edge prior** to refine watershed splitting of touching cells.

 ---